Virtual Introductory Visit to

 The Cité du Vin is one of the most popular attractions on the tourist trail in Bordeaux.

 In the last couple of years, it has become one of Bordeaux’s most iconic institutions even though it’s quite new.
 The Cité du Vin was inaugurated in 2016 with the goal of celebrating wine and educating people about its production and history.
 The spectacular building can be seen from afar and uplifts the port of Bassin a Flot, where the museum is located.
 Its shape is inspired by the movement of wine swirling in a glass.
 What’s inside the 55m giant and why do so many people rush to visit it?
-In this article, I’ll offer you a glimpse into what is considered to be the best wine center in the world.
+In this article, you will catch a glimpse of what is considered to be the best wine center in the world.
 I’ll explain what you’ll experience in the main exhibition, what other attractions are offered and why it’s worth visiting even if you’re not a wine lover.
 Step with me into Bordeaux’s fascinating wine world.

 What will you find in Cité du Vin in Bordeaux.